 SOLIDWORKS maintains associativity when we insert a future model into an assembly or a drawing, so any modifications to the model in the new version will be reflected in the previous release.
 When we open the “Future version” file back up in its original version, all the FeatureManager design tree data of the file is once again available.

 Future version files load in a read-only state when opened in the previous version of SOLIDWORKS and have reduced functionality.
-The FeatureManager design tree contains limited data.
-When we open a part or assembly file, the FeatureManager design tree will not show the individual features.
+The FeatureManager Design Tree contains limited data.
+When we open a part or assembly file, the FeatureManager Design Tree will not show the individual features.
 It will just say “Future version file.”

 Even though we can technically open parts and assemblies in the prior release of SOLIDWORKS, we do not have the same capabilities as if we were working in their native version.
-We will be able to see the model’s material, configurations*, and properties, but there is no way to edit.
+We will be able to see the model’s material, configurations*, and properties, but there is no way to edit anything.
 We can’t add new features either.
 Most of the commands are inaccessible, except for a few items like Measure, Mass Properties, and Interference Detection.

 *We can only view configurations that were up to date when the model was saved.